mattmnelson/hello-world/README.md

 # hello-world
 My first attempt at using github.
-Made I read the "hello-world" guide.

 I am now making edits to a branch of the readme in an effort to learn how github manages branching and commits.